The Honorable Sheri Polster Chappell

 When do you require parties to file proposed jury instructions and verdict form?

-Answer: The parties should file proposed jury instructions three weeks before the final pretrial conference.
+Answer: Pursuant to the case management and schedule order.
 The Court utilizes the Eleventh Circuit pattern jury instructions.
 If a pattern is not available for a certain type of instruction, the parties must submit a memorandum of law in support of their request for the non-pattern instruction.

 Where standard jury instructions are available, do you prefer that attorneys submit condensed versions of the standard instructions?